 v Asset management and investment funds

-With the meteoric price appreciation of certain virtual currencies over the past five years, the demand for economic exposure to virtual currencies has increased significantly.
-Investment funds have been a popular vehicle for obtaining this exposure.
+The demand for economic exposure to virtual currencies is high and investment funds have been a popular vehicle for obtaining this exposure.
 However, persons operating or administering collective investment structures that hold or invest in virtual currencies may also be subject to investment fund manager registration requirements in addition to dealer, adviser and prospectus or private placements requirements.
 The structures themselves may also be subject to reporting and conduct requirements that apply to investment funds.

 - to establish or manage any virtual currency investment fund;